G4 Farms

 Member of BIND - Georgia Black Dyer's Co-op

-November 2024, we welcomed French Angora Rabbits to our farm to complement our natural dyes with hand-sourced, prime, natural fibers.
+In 2024, we welcomed French Angora Rabbits to our farm to complement our natural dyes with hand-sourced, prime, natural fibers.
 These rabbits are members of our family and extreme care and love is poured into them by our 6 year old resident warrener.

 Did You Know: In the 18th century, sailors pulled into a Turkish port called Angora (present day Ankara).
 The sailors found the shawls, spun of rabbit wool, worn by the local women to be remarkable for their beauty, fineness and silkiness.
 Before the sailors left Angora they took some of the Angora rabbits to take back to France.
 France became the first country to widely manufacture this type of wool into yarn.